jamisoncrawford/hancock/README.md

 ## Automated Scraping Process

 All scraping procedures were performed in the *RStudio* IDE (version 1.1.456), powered by R (version 3.5.1). *Tidyverse* packages include `readr` for writing data, `dplyr` for data.frame manipulation, `purrr` for flattening list output, and `stringr` for text manipulation.
-The brunt of the preprocessing, including image conversion and OCR, was performed with the `magick` package, while location data was collected using package `zipcode`.
+The brunt of the preprocessing, including image conversion and OCR, was performed with the `magick` package, while location data were extrapolated using R package `zipcode`.

 ### Preprocessing